Want to Do Your Own Company Branding? Understand the Colour Wheel First

 Company branding is so much more than your colours and your logo but choosing colours to represent you and your company’s image is usually where more people start in the branding process.
 There’s no shame in choosing your own brand colours instead of hiring a designer but it’s not exactly simple.
-Let’s dive in to an explanation of the colour wheel and how it can help narrow down your colour choices.
+Let’s dive into an explanation of the colour wheel and how it can help narrow down your colour choices.

 A colour wheel consists of colours with the following distinctions: primary, secondary, tertiary, complementary, and analogous.

 How does this help you?
 Find a colour wheel online and take a look.
 You probably have an idea already of at least one colour to use in your branding efforts, so find that colour/hue on the wheel.
-Now look at the four colours next to it.
+Now, look at the four colours next to it.
 Those are analogous colours that will look appealing when used together.
 Or find your first colour and look at the colour directly opposite.
-Those are complementary colours which will also be appealing together.
+Those are complementary colours that will also be appealing together.